onetapbeyond/fluent-r/README.md

 2. Use the Fluent R task builder to invoke the DSL within your application.
 3. Use the Fluent R task result data as needed directly within your application.

-The Fluent R library Javadoc is available [here](http://www.javadoc.io/doc/io.onetapbeyond/fluent-r/).
+The fluent-r library Javadoc is available [here](http://www.javadoc.io/doc/io.onetapbeyond/fluent-r/).
 Sample DSLs and integration code for *DeployR* and *OpenCPU* are available as gist repositories on github [here](https://gist.github.com/search?utf8=%E2%9C%93&q=fluent-r).
 The examples that follow are provided to demonstrate basic usage.

 ### DeployR Analytics Integration Example